tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 # Communicating SNI to Hidden Server {#communicating-sni}

-As noted in {{hidden-server-behavior}}, in Fronting Mode the hidden server will generally not know the true SNI.
-It is possible for the fronting server to communicate the true SNI to the hidden server, but at the cost of having that communication not be unmodified TLS 1.3.
+As noted in {{hidden-server-behavior}}, in Split Mode the hidden server will generally not know the true SNI.
+It is possible for the client-facing server to communicate the true SNI to the hidden server, but at the cost of having that communication not be unmodified TLS 1.3.
-The basic idea is to have a shared key between the fronting server and the hidden server (this can be a symmetric key) and use it to AEAD-encrypt Z and send the encrypted blob at the beginning of the connection before the ClientHello.
+The basic idea is to have a shared key between the client-facing server and the hidden server (this can be a symmetric key) and use it to AEAD-encrypt Z and send the encrypted blob at the beginning of the connection before the ClientHello.
 The hidden server can then decrypt ESNI to recover the true SNI.

-An obvious alternative here would be to have the fronting server forward the true SNI, but that would allow the fronting server to lie.
+An obvious alternative here would be to have the client-facing server forward the true SNI, but that would allow the client-facing server to lie.
 In this design, the attacker would need to be able to find a Z which would expand into a key that would validly AEAD-encrypt a message of his choice, which should be intractable (Hand-waving alert!).